 AboutKier Selinsky (b.
 1976, Ohio) has been making photographs since he was hooked by the magic of the darkroom as a teenager in rural Ohio.
 While he pursued a career in technology, his passion for photography has always consumed an inordinate amount of his mental capabilities.

 Historically, Kier has worked in film, digital, and alternative formats.
-He is the Founding Editor of ƒ/D, a site devoted to pinhole photography.
-More recently, Kier works in pinhole and digital photography to capture his fascination with the changing world.
+He is the Founding Editor of ƒ/D, a site devoted to pinhole photography, and edited The ƒ/D Book of Pinhole.